sashahe/litiengine/REPORT.md

 Some of the methods examined, e.g. `storeProperties`, handles exceptions.
 This increased the CC count by one, since it increases the possible paths through the function by one.

 ##### 5. Is the documentation clear w.r.t. all the possible outcomes?
 The documentation regarding the possible paths is varying.
-The method `getIntersectionPoint` does not explain the possible paths, for example if a point does not exist on the lines it is not defined what the result will be.
+The method `getIntersectionPoints` does not explain the possible paths, for example if an intersection point does not exist, it is not defined what the result will be.
 In general the documentation of the different paths possible and their corresponding results is lacking.
 Some of the methods examined do not have a method comment, e.g. `afterUnmarshal`.

 ## Coverage